CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Overview

->**Implicit tiling** is a alternative method for describing a Cesium 3D Tileset that provides a more succinct representation of large tilesets.
-It encodes the hierarchical structure of the tileset in binary, as oppoeed to explicit tiling, which specifies the tile hierarchy in JSON.
+>**Implicit tiling** is a alternative method for describing a Cesium 3D Tileset that provides a more succinct representation for large tilesets.
+It encodes the hierarchical structure of the tileset in binary, as opposed to explicit tiling, which specifies the tile hierarchy in JSON.
 The Cesium 3D Tiles 1.0 specification only supports explicit tiling, as every tile is listed in the tileset JSON file.

 Implicit tiling keeps the tileset JSON file small, which makes loading large tilesets faster.
 While explicit tiling can be used to represent large datasets, the tileset JSON file grows linearly with the number of tiles.
 Implicit tiling keeps the tileset JSON file bounded in size.